 It was now time to give the first DVC resort a unique identity to separate it from the rest.
 So in January 1996, the name was officially changed to Disney’s Old Key West Resort.

-The most recent DVC additions were at the Grand Floridian Resort and Polynesian Village Resort at Walt Disney World.
+The most recent DVC additions were at the Grand Floridian Resort, the Polynesian Village Resort, and at the Wilderness Lodge -all at Walt Disney World.

 Note: Anyone interested in a more detailed history of DVC can read The history of the Disney Vacation Club (DVC).